 Compliance & Risk Management in Indonesia

-In Indonesia, PT Tolan Tiga Indonesia will engage with smallholders to undergo a screening process before entering into a MoU.
+In Indonesia, PT Tolan Tiga Indonesia requires that newly engaged smallholders undergo a screening process before entering into a MoU.
 This process determines if their land and practices are compliant with SIPEF’s policies, and if they are over time, able to be integrated into SIPEF’s supply chain.
 Part of the screening process includes checking the locations of the plots and evaluating the smallholders against a set of geographic, fundamental, and continuous improvement criteria.

 Any smallholder located on land that is unsuitable for growing oil palm according to the RSPO standard will not be able to be part of the supply chain.
 This includes any planting on peat, on steep slopes, within a riparian zone, within 100 meters of an area designated for forestry use or within 500 meters of a protected area.
 Smallholders are further reviewed against other fundamental criteria, including proof of legal authorisation of land use, engagement on respect of labour rights and whether they are a part of an association.
 The agronomic practices and the history of the land use are also reviewed.
 PT Tolan Tiga Indonesia works with a checklist to be completed by the smallholders as part of the screening process.
 The checklist also serves as a socialisation process to understanding of policies and the agreed commitments.

-Under the company managed programme, the existing production areas are managed entirely by the Company and fall under the internal control system the Company has in place for its own operations.
+Under SIPEF’s company managed smallholder programme, the existing production areas are managed entirely by the Company and fall under the internal control system the Company has in place for its own operations.
 Any new smallholder development under this programme will undergo the RSPO New Planting Procedure (NPP).
 This ensures that there is compliance with all of the key criteria including assessing soil suitability, integrated High Conservation Value (HCV)/High Carbon Stock (HCS), land use change, social impact and greenhouse gas (GHG) assessments.